-Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
-In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
 We added "(calendar year deductible applies)".
-The calendar year deductible is: \$350 per person (\$700 per family) for PPO services and \$400 per person (\$800 per family) for non-PPO services.
-The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. • Be sure to read Section 4, Your costs for covered services for valuable information about how cost- sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. • The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). • When you use a PPO facility, keep in mind that the health care professionals who provide services to you in the facility may not be preferred providers in our PPO network.
-However, if the services are received at a PPO facility, we will pay up to the Plan allowance at the preferred provider reimbursement level for services you receive from a non-PPO radiologist, anesthesiologist (including a Certified Registered Nurse Anesthetist (CRNA)), emergency room physician, surgeon, neonatologist and pathologist when immediate or emergency treatment is required.
-You will be responsible for the difference between our benefit payment and the billed amount.
-IN FOR HOSPITAL STAYS; FAILURE TO DO SO PENALTY.
-Please refer to the precertification which services require precertification.
-Benefit Description You Pay Y when we say below: "(calendar year deductible appli ies)".
-Inpatier it hospital Ward accorGene om and board, such asPPO: \$100 copayment for each hospital stay (copayment for a maternity stay)Ward, semiprivate, or intensive care accommodationsNon-PPO: \$300 copayment for each hospital stay and 2 covered chargesGeneral nursing careweals and special diets be isola pay the Ve only cover a private room when you must ted to prevent contagion.
-Otherwise, we will hospital's average charge for semiprivate nodations.
-If the hospital only has private the area.
+The calendar year deductible is: \$350 per person (\$700 per family) for In-network services and \$400 per person (\$800 per family) for Out-of-network services.
+The Out-of-network benefits are the standard benefits of this Plan.
+In-network benefits apply only when you use a network provider.
+When no network provider is available, Out-of-network benefits apply. - Be sure to read Section 4, Your costs for covered services for valuable information about how costsharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - When you use a network facility, keep in mind that the health care professionals who provide services to you in the facility may not be network providers in our provider network.
+However, if the services are received at a network facility, we will pay up to the Plan allowance at the network provider reimbursement level for services you receive from an Out-of-network radiologist, anesthesiologist (including a Certified Registered Nurse Anesthetist (CRNA)), emergency room physician, surgeon, neonatologist and pathologist when immediate or emergency treatment is required.
+You will be responsible for the difference between our benefit payment and the billed amount. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
+Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

+Benefit Description You Pay Note: The calendar year deductible applies ON LY when we say below: "(calendar year deductible applies)".
+Inpatient hospital Room and board, such as Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: We only cover a private room when you must be isolated to prevent contagion.
+Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
+If the hospital only has private rooms, we base our payment on the average semiprivate rate of the most comparable hospital in the area.
+In-network: \$100 copayment for each hospital stay (copayment waived for a maternity stay) Out-of-network: \$300 copayment for each hospital stay and 25% of the covered charges